Xiao Xiao: Etymology

-Characters

-Xiao Xiao Xiao Xiao is the protagonist of the series.
-He is a martial arts expert, as well as an elite assassin.
-His skills are unmatched, and the only person who comes close is the Boss.

-Bad Boss Bad Boss is another martial artist, and appears to be some sort of gang leader and the main antagonist of the series.
-He is the only one who can give Xiao Xiao a decent fight, and has been beaten by Xiao Xiao on multiple occasions.
-His name is a reference to most video games, in which a very difficult character near the end is called a boss.
-The Boss usually appears in magenta.

-The gangs Various-colored stick figures who are beat down by Xiao in a matter of seconds.
+Over time, the term gradually shifted meaning from the series itself to the main character, an anonymous black stick figure.

 Legal dispute

 In June 2004, Zhu filed a lawsuit against Nike for plagiarizing his cartoon stickmen in their commercials.
 Nike's representatives denied the accusations, claiming that the stickman figure lacks originality, and is public domain.
 Zhu eventually won the lawsuit, claiming his copyright on his style and not the stickman, and Nike was ordered to pay $36,000 to the cartoonist.
+Nike stated it would appeal the suit in the Beijing High People's Court.
+Nike won the appeal in 2006, with the judge saying in the paper that the Nike stickman design was different than Zhu's stickman design.
+After winning the suit, Nike stated "This was never a commercial issue for us.
+It was a matter of principle."